 As a formerly undocumented youth turned voter, my role of service at the Youth Engagement Fund is personal.
 I was born in Colombia and came to the United States when I was seven years old with my mother and younger brother.
 As I was navigating the journey into higher education, I learned about the DREAM Act legislation and became involved in organizing and advocacy work.
 Through the support of organizers, mentors, and leadership development programs, I learned to define my identity from a place of strength and empowerment.
 Since then, much of my social justice work has focused on youth organizing and leadership development, immigration, education justice, racial equity, and civic engagement.

 Philanthropy is crucial to advancing movement efforts.
-The Youth Engagement Fund has provided me the opportunity to use my personal mission, knowledge of organizing in communities at the frontlines, and my understanding of fundraising –particularly among young people of color – to shape a civic engagement agenda that builds power for young people and guides us towards a United States that is dignified for all of us.
+The Youth Engagement Fund has provided me the opportunity to use my personal mission, knowledge of organizing in communities at the frontlines, and my understanding of fundraising to shape a civic engagement agenda that builds power for young people and guides us towards a United States that is dignified for all of us.

 Q: Can you tell us more about the Youth Engagement Fund?

-When we see ourselves in 10 or 20 years, what will philanthropy say we did to meet the urgent demand of the moment we are living in?
+When we (funders) see ourselves in 10 or 20 years, what will philanthropy say we did to meet the urgent demand of the moment we are living in?
+What will you (funder colleague) have done in your privileged position within philanthropy to make this country a true and just democracy?

 For me, it’s all about collaboration.
 FCCP provides convening spaces and facilitates critical discussions on a wide variety of issues that we can look at through a civic engagement lens.
 Together, we are able to learn more about each other’s work.
-As a new youth leader in philanthropy, sharing space with strategic partners and thought leaders advancing a collective vision is helpful to build community and be exposed to other grantmakers’ learnings and best practices as I think about my own work.
-I am looking forward to the November FCCP Convening in Detroit and being with nearly 200 people discussing issues like civic engagement and equity, and coming together around a shared vision for civic participation.
+As a newer young leader in philanthropy, sharing space with strategic partners and thought leaders advancing a collective vision is helpful to build community and be exposed to other grantmakers’ learnings and best practices as I think about my own work.
+I am looking forward to our FCCP Convening in New Orleans and being with more than 250 people discussing issues like civic engagement and equity, and coming together around a shared vision for civic participation.
 As the iconic Selena once said, estoy muy excited!

 We can’t wait either!
 Thanks so much, Alejandra, for your time and support of our network.
 If you’d like to reach out to Alejandra directly to talk more, she can be reached at firstname.lastname@example.org.